lizkim17/d2mr-assessment-lizkim/Mini Project 1/assessment.md

 <!-- Reflection below this line -->

 Overall, I am proud of what I produced.
-It was undoubtedly challenging in many ways, but the process pushed me to grow and apply various skills we learned in class and also review some concepts that I already knew.
+It was challenging in many ways, but the process pushed me to grow, apply various skills we learned in class, and review some concepts I already knew.
 Finding and scraping data from different sources, followed by tidying and merging the data, was particularly demanding.
 Since I worked with many tables and variable names while managing several CSV files, staying organized was a significant challenge.
-However, this experience also helped me build better strategies for handling complex datasets.
-Creating different types of graphs was another hurdle, but it allowed me to creatively explore options like box plots and bar graphs, where the x-axis is divided into interquartile ranges---a technique I found both interesting and effective.
+However, this experience helped me develop better strategies for handling complex datasets.

+Creating different types of graphs was another hurdle, but it allowed me to creatively explore options, such as box plots where the x-axis is divided into interquartile ranges—a technique I found both interesting and effective.

-I believe, my approach in tidying and merging complex data sets and thoughtful interpretaiton of visualizations showed creativity and exceptional effort that could help me get engagement points for this assignment.
+I believe my approach to tidying and merging complex datasets, along with my thoughtful interpretation of visualizations, demonstrated creativity and exceptional effort, which could contribute to earning engagement points for this assignment.
+Additionally, by producing a well-organized and cohesive report that flows seamlessly from research questions to conclusions, I think I met the standards for quality and clarity.

 <!-- Do not edit below this line. -->